 Only the finest ingredients are used to make our whiskey.
 This includes three non-GMO grains: American-grown corn, rye, and malted barley.
-We have one mash bill for our bourbons and one for ryes — our mash bills are a secret kept solely by Jimmy and Eddie.
+We have one mash bill for our bourbons and one for ryes — our mash bills are guarded closely by Jimmy and Eddie.

 The water for our whiskey is sourced from the Kentucky River and is naturally filtered through limestone, removing iron and other impurities.
 Russell’s Reserve is distilled to a lower ABV, meaning less water is added before barreling, resulting in a robust whiskey.

-Our whiskey is aged in new American oak barrels with the deepest No. 4 alligator char, giving Russell’s Reserve its bold flavor and deep auburn color.
-These barrels are set to rest in our timber rickhouses.
+Our whiskey is aged in new American oak barrels with the deepest No. 4 alligator char, giving Russell’s Reserve its rich flavor and deep auburn color.
+These barrels are set to rest in the middle floors of our timber rickhouses.
 The barrels for each batch are hand-selected by Eddie based on their flavor characteristics.
-Barrels that exhibit the unique Russell’s Reserve flavor profile often come from our center cut – or “sweet spot” – within the rickhouse.

 Good taste takes time.
-Though the legal aging requirement for Kentucky straight bourbon is two years, we wait a minimum of ten years for our bourbon to mature and six years for our rye.
+Though the legal aging requirement for Kentucky straight bourbon is two years, we wait a minimum of ten years for our Russell’s Reserve 10 Year Old Bourbon to mature and six years for our rye.

 When it comes to making Russell’s Reserve, we can’t overstate the importance of barrel selection, an art that the Russell family has mastered over the years.
 We start with the “center cut” – the middle floors 3-5 of our 7-story rickhouses – where temperatures are most consistent and are known to produce some of our best whiskey.